paritytech/devops-guide/src/guides/parachain_deployment.md

 cargo build --release
 ```

 Then publish the node binary present in `target/releases` somewhere and note down the public URL.
-One option to One option to do this is to add it as a [Github release asset](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
+One option to One option to do this is to add it as a [GitHub release asset](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 In this guide, we will use the polkadot-parachain binary released on the paritytech/polkadot-sdk.

-This binary is used to deploy system parachain nodes, such as asset-hub and bridge-hub and available at `https://github.com/paritytech/polkadot-sdk/releases/latest/download/polkadot-parachain`.
+This binary is used to deploy system parachain nodes, such as asset-hub and bridge-hub and available at [https://github.com/paritytech/polkadot-sdk/releases/latest/download/polkadot-parachain](https://github.com/paritytech/polkadot-sdk/releases/latest/download/polkadot-parachain).

 ### Prepare the docker image for use with Kubernetes

-To deploy your network with the [node helm-chart](https://github.com/paritytech/helm-charts/tree/main/charts/node), you will need to have a node docker image published in a registry
+To deploy your network with the [node helm-chart](https://github.com/paritytech/helm-charts/tree/main/charts/node), you will need to have a node docker image published to a public registry.
-In this guide, we will use the [official `paritech/polkadot-parachain` published on Docker Hub](https://hub.docker.com/r/parity/polkadot-parachain/tags).
+In this guide, we will use the official [`paritech/polkadot-parachain` image published on Docker Hub](https://hub.docker.com/r/parity/polkadot-parachain/tags).

 ## Generate parachain private keys

 ### Generate static node keys (aka network keys)

 Node keys are used to identify nodes on the P2P network with a unique PeerID.
-To ensure this identifier persists across restarts, it is highly recommended to generate a static key for all nodes.
+To ensure this identifier persists across restarts, it is highly recommended to generate a static network key for all nodes.
-This practice is particularly important for bootnodes, as other nodes in the network use these bootnodes to bootstrap their connections to the network.
+This practice is particularly important for bootnodes, which have publicly listed addresses that are used by other nodes to bootstrap their connections to the network.

 To generate a static node key: